chrfrenning/ironviper/README.md

 1. Error handling, need mechanism to avoid orphaned trouble files, both masters and previews can be orphaned today
 1. Code consistency is like... it took four hours to write #needscleanup
 1. Tons of stuff is missing

+### plan

+1. Containerize converter module
+1. Infrastructure to scale converter containers, from 0 to massive (focus on cost-optimization, goal is 0 cost apart from storage when no activity)
+1. Website to display ingested files